dstnbrkr/componentkit/_docs/datasource-changeset-api.md

 ---
-title: Changesets
+title: Changeset API
 layout: docs
-permalink: /docs/changeset-api.html
+permalink: /docs/datasource-changeset-api.html
 ---

-## Changeset API

 Changesets are how you interact with the datasource, they allow you to "enqueue" sets of commands and have them processed by the datasource.